MrBaconBit/BaconBits/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run digitalcoin-qt.exe.
+Unpack the files into a directory and run baconbits-qt.exe.

-If you have Microsoft Security Essentials, you need to add digitalcoin-qt.exe to its "Excluded processes" list.
-Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select digitalcoin-qt.exe, OK, Save changes.
+If you have Microsoft Security Essentials, you need to add baconbits-qt.exe to its "Excluded processes" list.
+Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select baconbits-qt.exe, OK, Save changes.

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.  digitalcoin works without incoming connections, but allowing incoming connections helps the digitalcoin network thrive.
+You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.  baconbits works without incoming connections, but allowing incoming connections helps the baconbits network thrive.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page